In this assignment, you will create a three-page professional or business-related website using the front-end framework, Bootstrap.

 Familiarize yourself with the various aspects of working with Bootstrap, including:

-- the built-in CSS classes that can be used to create custom layouts, including grid-based layouts with responsive layouts features
+- the built-in CSS classes that can be used to create custom layouts, including grid-based layouts with responsive design features

-- the built-in CSS classes that can be used to style common user interface components, such as buttons, links, navbars, and thumbnail images
+- the built-in CSS classes that can be used to style common user interface components, such as typography, buttons, images, navigation links, navigation bars

 Customizing the default theme

-You can quickly and easily change the default style of components and interactive widgets by following the customization workflow outlined on the Bootstrap site, which is copied here:
+You can quickly and easily change the default style of user interface components and interactive components by following the following workflow:

-- Copy the component's selector and styles and paste them in your custom stylesheet.
+- Copy the component's selector and styles from the Bootstrap CSS code and paste them in your custom stylesheet.
 For instance, to customize the navbar background, just copy the .navbar style specification.